 - 1 clove garlic, crushed

-- Preheat the oven to 200C and prepare a 6-hole muffin tin with silicon or paper cases.
+Preheat the oven to 200°C (400°F) and prepare a 6-hole muffin tin with silicon or paper liners.

-- Divide between the muffin cases - they will be quite full.
+Divide the mixture between the muffin cases - they will be quite full.
 Decorate with the reserved olive slices if using.

-- Bake at 200C for 20-25 minutes until risen and golden, and a toothpick inserted into the centre of a muffin comes out clean.
+Bake at 200°C (400°F) for 20-25 minutes until risen and golden, and a toothpick inserted into the centre of a muffin comes out clean.